mahsa2017/syllabus/js-core-3/week-10/lesson.md

 ### Jest

-The unit testing framework we are trying to day is called [Jest](https://facebook.github.io/jest/).
+The unit testing framework we are trying today is called [Jest](https://facebook.github.io/jest/).
 It's created by Facebook and useful for all kinds of unit testing (especially testing React, which we will do in a later lesson).